gudwalMJ/Cube/README.md

 ### Some ideas (no need to do all):

 - Make it look really nice
-- Let users pick from multiple (custom) stickers
+- Let users pick from multiple (custom) stickers -- DONE
 - Improve the workflow and ux
 - Show multiple captured images in a gallery
 - Let users download or share the captured pics